syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Project-Migration.md

 **NOTE******

 This is not applicable from v.12.1.0.43 to v.13.1.0.30.
-The Syncfusion ASP.NET MVC and ASP.NET MVC (Classic) Project Migration utility excluded from MVC Extension setup and integrated into Essential Studio ASP.NET MVC and ASP.NET MVC (Classic) platforms.
+The Syncfusion ASP.NET MVC and ASP.NET MVC (Classic) Project Migration Utilities are excluded from MVC Extension setup and integrated into Essential Studio ASP.NET MVC and ASP.NET MVC (Classic) platforms.

 ## ASP.NET MVC (Classic) Conversion\Migration:

 By default, the Syncfusion ASP.NET MVC Extensions are configured in Visual Studio.
-When you want the ASP.NET MVC (Classic) extension, you have to install from the installed location.
+When you want the ASP.NET MVC (Classic) extension, you can install it from the installed location.

 Project Conversion and Migration (ASP.NET MVC(Classic):